DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 - Click Apply to save the changes.

 Viola!
 Now you can get the best FPS and gaming experience for DOTA 2 without having to buy a costly Gaming Rig.
-I hope you like the DoOTA 2 FPS Guide and you were able to get the performance and FPS boost you needed.
+I hope you like the DOTA 2 FPS Guide and that you were able to get the performance and FPS boost you need.

 Do share with your fellow DOTA 2 players.